Chart Color Schemes

 Ashburton features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.7% of all households, including 45.5% couples with children, 21.8% couples without children, and 9.5% single parent families.
-Non-family households comprise the remaining 22.3%, with lone person households at 19.8% and group households making up 2.4%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.
+Family households dominate at 77.7% of all households, comprising 45.5% couples with children, 21.8% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 22.3%, with lone person households at 19.8% and group households comprising 2.4% of the total.
+The median household size of 2.8 people is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households